Uterine cancer is the abnormal and uncontrolled growth of cells in the uterus.

 External Radiation involves the use of a machine that directs the high-energy rays from outside the body.
 The treatments can be directed at a specific area in order to focus on just the affected area.

 Brachytherapy places the radioactive sources inside the body near the source of the cancer allowing for the most localized treatment possible.

-TomoTherapy® - a form of IMRT that delivers highly precise radiation therapy from all angels which can be used for many tumors, including those that are hard to reach.
+TomoTherapy® - a form of IMRT that delivers highly precise radiation therapy from all angles, which can be used for many tumors including those that are hard to reach.
 TomoTherapy targets tumors using built-in CT scanning to confirm the shape and position of the tumor before each treatment.